Aubagio Patient assistance program

 In rare instances, Aubagio can cause more serious side effects.
 These can include:

-- Cough, with or without a fever
+- New or worsening cough, with or without a fever

 Aubagio drug interactions

+A healthcare professional should be consulted before taking any drug.
 Aubagio can interact with an extensive list of medications.
 These include:

 - Medication used for the treatment of HIV/AIDS – abacavir, lamivudine, efavirenz, nevirapine, zidovudine